Reel SF

 … and Now, here’s a closer look at the Brocklebank, again with the Fairmont at far right.
 The elegant building is approaching its centennial - it was built in 1926.

 In 1958 Alfred Hitchcock chose the Brocklebank for the home of Kim Novak’s character Madeleine in ‘Vertigo’.
 Below, she walks to her green Jaguar parked in the courtyard.
-(Trivia time - San Francisco’s favorite journalist Herb Caen lived in this building and owned one of these stylish sedans, painted white.
-Persistent reliability problems prompted him to refer to it as “the white rat”).
+(Trivia time - San Francisco’s favorite journalist Herb Caen lived in this building and was a less-than-proud owner of a white Jaguar - persistent reliability problems prompted him to refer to it as “the white rat”).

 Then … The seagull alights right next to the man on the ledge.
 This view looks out from the Brocklebank to the Pacific Union Club at lower right, the Huntington Hotel in the upper right corner and the Fairmont Hotel’s international flag array at lower left.